Background pattern

 • If you have or have had heart problems or have recently had a heart attack.

-• If your resting heart rate is slow and/or you know that you may have low sodium levels as a result of severe and prolonged diarrhoea and vomiting (being ill) or use of diuretics.
+• If your resting heart rate is slow and/or you know you may have a decrease in salt levels in your blood as a result of severe and prolonged diarrhea and vomiting (being sick) or use of diuretics.

-• If you experience rapid or irregular heartbeats, dizziness, fainting, or dizziness when standing up, which may indicate abnormal heart rhythm.
+• If you experience rapid or irregular heartbeats, fainting, collapse, or dizziness when standing up, which may indicate abnormal heart rhythm.

 • If you have or have had eye problems, such as certain types of glaucoma (increased pressure in the eye).